etopiei/deno_search/README.md

 $ ds "web" "server"
 ```

-deno_search will look for packages with either "web" or "server"
- in their description.
+deno_search will look for packages with either "web" or "server" in their description.

+## Ideas

+ - Allow exclusive searching
+ - Enable caching of db
+ - Allow links to packages?